Millennials doomed to pay rent for life to Baby Boomers

 The seeds of Kelman’s Landlord Nation were planted in the boom times before the last recession, when easy credit helped millions of Americans buy their first homes, pushing home ownership rates to all-time highs.
 Then the housing bubble burst.
 Rampant unemployment and exploding interest rates pushed millions of homeowners into foreclosure, creating a ripe patch of cheap housing for would-be landlords—and a new pool of renters to absorb the supply.

 Wall Street firms, among the first to recognize the opportunity, poured billions of dollars into single-family homes.
 But by 2014, rising home prices led the largest single-family investors to scale back the pace of acquisitions and, in time, to start selling off homes to trim their portfolios.

 Now smaller landlords are emerging in Wall Street’s wake, taking advantage of low mortgage rates and steady rent growth, as well as property management infrastructure built to serve the larger investors. …

 “It is easier to be a landlord now than it has ever been in the history of the U.S.,” Cisterna said. …

 That doesn’t make rental properties a sure thing—far from it, said Lewis.
 Unlike an investment-grade bond held to maturity, a rental home provides no guarantee that an investor will even earn back his or her principal.
-Renting out homes is also complicated from tax planning and property management perspectives, said Jon Strandlie, a financial adviser with Edward Jones in San Antonio, Texas.
+Renting out homes is also complicated from tax planning and property management perspectives.
+You’ll also need help from edmonton property management companies to find high-quality tenants.

 Cashflow property investing is generally low risk.
 The risk to original capital is low.
 Anyone buying a property with good cashflow is already paying a low price, so it’s unlikely prices would fall catastrophically for those properties.
 Most likely, the investor in a cashflow property could sell at any time after 2 or 3 years and recover the original investment, cash or financed.